 I used to think of homemade, Italian meatballs as an occasional indulgence, but these quinoa meatballs are so easy to pull together and healthy that they are sure to become a regular dish instead!

-These chewy, substantial, vegetarian meatballs are packed with Italian flavors.
+These chewy, substantial, vegetarian meatballs have robust Italian flavors.
 The fresh herbs and cheese make you forget that there is no meat to be found, and the quinoa creates a texture that is reminiscent of meat.

-I take the extra step of pan searing before baking them to give them the nice crunchy, seared exterior that is characteristic of a traditional Italian meatball.
+I pan sear the meatballs before baking them for a nice crunchy, seared exterior characteristic of a traditional Italian meatball.

 Whether or not you are vegetarian, you and your family will love these easy meatless meatballs!
 Serve several with whole-wheat noodles, homemade red pasta sauce, and a generous sprinkling of Asiago cheese!
 So toothsome and satisfying, you’ll never even miss the meat!